dashound9/quarklang-home/README.md

-# PenguinMod-Home
+# a small mod of penguin mod
-The main home page for PenguinMod, which has community-made projects and other content.
+The main home page for quarklang, which has community-made projects and other content.